eu-cdse/notebook-samples/README.md

 ## Contributor tips

+### Kernel spec metadata

+In case of editing the notebook samples outside the Copernicus Data Space Ecosystem Jupyter notebooks service, make sure to update the kernel spec (`metadata.kernelspec.name`) before pushing, otherwise the sample will be loaded with the wrong kernel:
+* for Sentinelhub kernels, use `sentinelhub`
+* for OpenEO samples, use `openeo`
+* for generic Geo science kernels, use `geo`

+E.g. for OpenEO:

+    ...
+    "metadata": {
+      "kernelspec": {
+        "display_name": "OpenEO",
+        "language": "python",
+        "name": "openeo"
+      },
+    ...

 ### Automated testing

 If you want your sample to be automatically tested, add it to the `.tests` file.
 A GitHub action will pull the Jupyterlab container and automatically test the listed notebook samples.

+Mind that in case of automated testing samples can't depend on interactive input, like specifying user credentials.

 ### Pre-commit hook